rogers-obrien-rad/api-alchemy/documents/session3/s3_agenda.md

-# Session 3: Using Python for API Calls and Data Manipulation (2 hours) 🐍
+# Session 3: Using Python for API Calls (2 hours) 🐍
-_Overview: Explore using Python to make API calls and manipulate JSON data using dictionaries and Pandas DataFrames._
+_Overview: Explore using Python to make API calls_

 1. Session 2 Review (10 minutes)
     * JSON Format
     * Authetication and Authorization: API Keys and tokens
     * API Documentation

-2. Python for API Calls
+2. Python for API Calls (60 minutes)
+    * Set up Python, Visual Studio Code, and Git
+    * Introduction to Python basics
-    * Using the requests library to make API requests in Python.
+    * Using the requests library to make API requests in Python
-    * Handling API responses and extracting data.

-3. Using Pandas DataFrames
-    * Understanding JSON data structures and dictionaries in Python.
-    * Introduction to Pandas library for data manipulation.
-    * Converting JSON data to Pandas DataFrames for analysis.

-4. Hands-On: Python API Integration and Data Analysis
-    * Get setup: download Python, Git, and Visual Studio Code
-    * Practice using the Python to make API calls
+3. Hands-On: Procore API in Python (40)
+    * See how Postman APIs look in Python
+    * Walk through crafting a request together
+    * Choose an endpoint and craft your own request